-The classes with the God Class or Long Method bad smells were inspected manually in order to answer the research questions defined in this work.
+The classes with the God Class or Long Method bad smells were inspected manually to answer the research questions defined in this paper.

 RQ1.
 Do the design patterns defined in the GOF catalog avoid the occurrence of God Class and Long Method bad smells in software?